SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: Data

 \subsection{Overview of MaNGA data}

 MaNGA is one of the three major experiments of the fourth-generation Sloan Digital Sky Survey \citep[SDSS-IV;][]{Blanton-17}.
-As the largest IFU survey thus far, MaNGA aims at obtaining spatially resolved spectroscopy for $\sim$10,000 nearby galaxies over a 6-year period from July 2014 through June 2020 \citep{Bundy-15}.
+As the largest IFU survey thus far, MaNGA aims at obtaining spatially resolved spectroscopy for $\sim$10,000 nearby galaxies over a 6-year period from July 2014 through June 2020 \citep{Bundy-15,Yan-16b}.
 MaNGA utilizes 17 hexagonal IFU bundles with five different field of views ranging from 12$^{\prime \prime}$ to 32$^{\prime \prime}$ to obtain integral field spectroscopy for target galaxies \citep{Drory-15}, 12 seven-fiber mini-bundles for flux calibration, and a set of on-sky fibers for sky subtraction \citep{Yan-16a}.
 Spectra in MaNGA IFU datacubes are taken using the two dual-channel BOSS spectrographs at the 2.5m Sloan Telescope at the Apache Point Observatory \citep{Gunn-06, Smee-13}.
-The spectrographs cover a wavelength range from 3622\AA\ to 10354\AA\ with a median spectral resolution of R$\sim2000$, reaching a r-band signal-to-noise ratio S/N$=4-8$ per \AA\ per 2$^{\prime\prime}$-fiber at 1-2 effective radius ($\rm R_e$) for a typical exposure time of three hours.
+The spectrographs cover a wavelength range from 3622\AA\ to 10354\AA\ with a median spectral resolution of R$\sim2000$.

-Targets of the MaNGA survey are selected from the NASA-Sloan Atlas \footnote{https://www.sdss.org/dr16/manga/manga-target-selection/nsa/}\citep[NSA;][]{Blanton-11}, which is an SDSS-based galaxy catalog consisting of over 0.6 million galaxies from GALEX, SDSS and 2MASS.
-By definition, the MaNGA sample has a statistically large sample size, an approximately flat distribution in stellar mass between $\rm 10^9M_\odot$ and $\rm 10^{11}M_\odot$, and a nearly uniform spatial coverage in units of $\rm R_e$.
+Targets of the MaNGA survey are selected from the NASA-Sloan Atlas \footnote{https://www.sdss.org/dr16/manga/manga-target-selection/nsa/}\citep[NSA;][]{Blanton-11}, with an approximately flat distribution in stellar mass between $\rm 10^9M_\odot$ and $\rm 10^{11}M_\odot$, and a nearly uniform spatial coverage in units of $\rm R_e$.
 The sample includes three subsamples: the Primary and Secondary samples with spatial coverages out to 1.5$\rm R_e$ and 2.5$\rm R_e$ respectively, and the Color Enhanced sample to increase the fraction of rare populations in the color-mass diagram such as low-mass red galaxies and high-mass blue galaxies.
-The targets as a whole cover a redshift range of $0.01$ < z < $0.15$ with a median redshift of $\rm <z>\sim0.03$.
-Details of the MaNGA sample selection can be found in \citet{Wake-17}.
+The targets as a whole cover a redshift range of $0.01$ < z < $0.15$ with a median redshift of $\rm <z>\sim0.03$ \citep{Wake-17}.